alexis-opolka/re-vscode-markdown-pdf/README.md

 This extension converts Markdown files to pdf or html files.

+:warning: This Extension is currently a WIP (Work in Progress), please do not use it at its current state. :warning:

 > **Note:**
 > This extension is originally a fork of [yzane/vscode-markdown-pdf](https://github.com/yzane/vscode-markdown-pdf/).